-Conkling graduated from Princeton University in 1835 and then read law for three years.
+Conkling graduated from the College of New Jersey (Princeton) in 1835 and then read law for three years.
 He moved to Springfield, Illinois, in 1838 and formed a law partnership with Cyrus Walker.
 In 1840, he formed a new partnership with James Shields.
 He married Marcy A. Levering of Baltimore, Maryland, on September 21, 1841.
 Conkling served as mayor of Springfield in 1845, and voters elected him as a Whig to the Illinois House of Representatives in 1851.
 Conkling was also a delegate to the Bloomington Convention in 1856.
 He actively campaigned in 1860 in Pennsylvania for the Lincoln campaign and was a presidential elector in 1860 and 1864.

 Mark E. Neely, Jr., The Abraham Lincoln Encyclopedia (New York: McGraw Hill, 1982), 68-69; John M. Palmer, ed., The Bench and Bar of Illinois: Historical and Reminiscent (Chicago: Lewis, 1899), 1:190; Illinois State Journal (Springfield), 2 March 1899, 2:3-4.
 Illustration courtesy of the Abraham Lincoln Presidential Library, Springfield, IL.